Skip main navigation

 Takeaways for buyers and sellers

-You can use Zillow’s BuyAbilitySM tool to get a personalized estimate of what you can afford, based on your personal financial situation and current interest rates.
+You can use the Zillow Home Loans BuyAbilitySM tool to get a personalized estimate of what you can afford, based on your personal financial situation and current interest rates.

 If you’re selling in one of these markets, you’re likely to see a lot of buyer interest once you list your home for sale.
 An experienced agent can help you price your home correctly and market it to attract maximum interest from buyers.

-*Editor's note: To determine the most popular city overall and most popular city by geographic region, Zillow analyzed cities with a population of at least 100,000 people, according to 2022 American Community Survey data.
+*Editor's note: To determine the most popular city overall and most popular city by geographic region, Zillow analyzed cities with a population of at least 100,000 people, according to 2023 American Community Survey data.
+See more about our methodology.

 A local agent can help you stay competitive on a budget.